Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 - `-E` Gap extension penalty (default is 1)

 - `-U` Penalty for unpaired reads (default is 9; only of use in case of paired-end sequencing).

+Note that this process might take a while.
+After BWA is finished, a new .sam file is created in the same folder as the .fastq file.

 ### 4. Converting SAM file to BAM file; SAMtools (1.7) and sambamba (0.7.1) (Linux)